-A Phase I/IIa, Open-Label, Dose-Escalation and Dose-Expansion First-In-Human Study of the Safety, Tolerability, Activity, and Pharmacokinetics of REGN10597 (Anti PD-1-IL2RA-IL2 Fusion Protein) in Patients With Advanced Solid Organ Malignancies
+A Phase 1/2a, Open-Label, Dose Escalation and Dose Expansion First-In-Human Study of the Safety, Tolerability, Activity, and Pharmacokinetics of REGN10597 (Anti-PD-1-IL-2RA-IL-2 Fusion Protein) Alone or in Combination With Cemiplimab in Patients With Advanced Solid Organ Malignancies

 Considering participating in a START clinical trial?